Creativity through technology.

 There is a lot going on at dfusion...

-We are excited to kick-off this project which will develop and test a highly focused micro-skills video library and learning-community to build and support the skills sex educators need to lead teen pregnancy prevention and HIV prevention programs effectively.
+We are in the midst of creating videos for the Skillflix project.
+Skillflix is a highly focused micro-skills video library and learning-community to build and support the skills sex educators need to lead teen pregnancy prevention and HIV prevention programs effectively.

 Don't be shy, we would love to hear from you!